Jkelly97/what-would-jesus-do/docs/index.md

 ## Device/external services

-* Using a API Bible web service of sorts I will be able to connect users to their prefered version of the Bible.
+* Using a API Bible web service of sorts I will be able to connect users to their preferred version of the Bible.

 > This webservice will provide the passages and different versions of the Bible.
 > without the service the application will be unable to run.